Iran News Round Up

 The International Atomic Energy Agency stated that Iran’s stockpiles of heavy water and uranium are within the limits set by the Joint Comprehensive Plan of Action (JCPOA) in its second quarterly reportdetailing Iran’s compliance with the deal.
 Its last report in February stated that Iran had briefly exceeded the limit on its stockpile of heavy water.

 IRGC Quds Force Commander Major General Qassem Soleimani reportedly attended a May 27 meeting of more than 180 parliamentarians who support Ali Larijani’s re-election as parliament speaker.
-Fars News Agency reported that voting for parliament speaker is scheduled for May 29, but outgoing principlist parliamentarian Mohammad Reza Bahonar said the may not be determined until May 30.
+Fars News Agency reported that voting for parliament speaker is scheduled for May 29, but outgoing principlist parliamentarian Mohammad Reza Bahonar said the results may not be determined until May 30.

 - Follow the latest electoral developments in Parliament and the Assembly of Experts in the Critical Threats Project’s “Iran Elections Tracker: Updates and Analysis.”